 Can Dry Needling Help Shoulder Impingement?

-The short answer is YES!
-Dry needling is a great treatment for addressing shoulder impingement.
-Along with the supraspinatus, other muscles of the rotator cuff, upper back, and arm become dysfunctional and painful.
-The joints in the upper back, neck, and shoulder also begin to lose motion.
-Dry needling can help shoulder impingement by reducing active trigger points that are contributing to shoulder dysfunction.
-Also, dry needling helps by reducing overactive muscle tone, and by relieving pain.
-Dr. Jason at AccessHealth Chiropractic Center in Cary is part of a small group of chiropractors who do dry needling in Cary, Apex, Raleigh and the surrounding region.
+Dry needling can help shoulder impingement by reducing active trigger points that are contributing to shoulder pain and dysfunction.
+Also, dry needling helps by reducing overactive muscle tone, and by relieving pain in those muscles.
+Dr. Jason at AccessHealth Chiropractic Center in Cary is part of a small group of chiropractors who perform dry needling in Cary, Apex, Raleigh and the surrounding region.

 Can Chiropractic Help with Shoulder Impingement?